Skip to footer content

 To install IronPDF in Visual Studio, follow these steps:

-1. Go to Tools and click open NuGet Package Manager for Solutions.
+1. Go to Tools and open the NuGet Package Manager for Solutions.

-2. In the NuGet tab, go to the browse tab and search "IronPDF".
+2. In the NuGet tab, go to the browse tab and search for "IronPDF".

 3. A list of packages will appear; select the first one and click on Install.